A day that celebrates moms is a perfect reason to cuddle up with your child and a good story.

 “Guess How Much I Love You” by Sam McBratney

-Here, the Little Nutbrown Hare asks Big Nutbrown Hare: “Guess how much I love you.”
-They use different metaphors to compare how much they love each other — with the parent and child each using larger measures to symbolize their affection.
+Here, Little Nutbrown Hare asks Big Nutbrown Hare: “Guess how much I love you?”
+They use a series of metaphors to show how much they love each other — with the parent and child using increasingly larger measures to symbolize their affection.

 “The Kissing Hand” by Audrey Penn

-The story helps children cope with separation anxiety as they head for school.
+This story helps children cope with separation anxiety as they head to school.
 Here, the mother raccoon tells her child that if she kisses the child’s hand, he can hold his paw around the “kiss.”
-And then the little racoon goes on his way.
+Then the little raccoon goes on his way.
 It illustrates that a mother’s love is always with you.

 Find a Primrose School Near You